mesmacosta/google-datacatalog-batch-client-samples/README.md

 # google-datacatalog-batch-client-samples
-Repo with samples showing how to work with Google batch client.
+Repo with samples showing how to work with Google Data Catalog Batch client.